ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 ``syev`` (``heev`` for Hermitian matrices) computes the eigenvalues, and optionally the eigenvectors, of a symmetric matrix.
-The ``rocblas_evect_none``/``rocblas_evect_original`` argument selects whether eigenvectors are produced; the example requests eigenvalues only.
+The ``rocblas_evect_none``/``rocblas_evect_original`` argument selects whether eigenvectors are produced; the program requests eigenvalues only.

 .. literalinclude:: ../../test/f2008/rocsolver/rocsolver_dsyev.f08
    :language: fortran